JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 Makes sure data sent is unreadable if intercepted.
 Encrypted and decrypted using keys and is using symmetrical or asymmetrical.
 Wireless security encrypts using either WEP, WPA, or WPA2.

 ### Malicous software
+Worms are stand alone and self replicating.
+Viruses infect other programs or data files with the users help.

+### Prevention
+Update patches to the operating system and application programs reduce vulnerabilities in the system.

+Update anti-malware (“anti-virus”) software can prevent the spread of infection